Norwich Victoria railway station: Goods traffic

 The station closed to goods in 1966; at that time the adjacent coal yard was modernised, becoming a coal concentration depot.
-Traffic was generally worked by Class 03 or Class 08 shunters from Thorpe station until closure of the line in September 1986.
+Traffic was generally worked by or shunters from Thorpe station until closure of the line in September 1986.

+The site today

-The coal depot site is now occupied by a Sainsbury's store, and the main station site is occupied by the Norwich offices of Marsh.
-The trackbed has been converted into a footpath known as Lakenham Way, for use by pedestrians and cyclists.
+The coal depot site is now occupied by a Sainsbury's store and the main station site is occupied by the Norwich offices of Marsh LLC.

+The trackbed has been converted into a shared-use path, known as Lakenham Way, for use by pedestrians, runners and cyclists.